CincyTech/writing-developer-job-postings/style-guide.md

 DO: If it is product development a link to find out more about the product would be helpful if it's available.

-"The candidate will be working on our product development team on our [Analytics Product](http://google.com)"
+"The candidate will be working on our product development team on our [Analytics Product](http://google.com)" <!-- Possible NDA and/or company discretion conflicts from linking the product -->

 Do: mention the development methodology/culture if that's important to you in selecting a candidate